REStud/report/report.md

 ## Impact

-OLD DATA

-The median replication package is viewed on Zenodo 48 times and downloaded 12 times.
+The median replication package is downloaded from Zenodo 2 times a month.
 This includes views and downloads by author and editorial team.
-As the figure shows, there is substantial heterogeneity across packages in their download statistics.
+As the figure shows, there is substantial heterogeneity across packages in their download statistics, but all packages have some visibility.

 ![Unique downloads of packages from Zenodo](downloads_histogram.png){ width=75% }

+Download statistics are highly correlated over time.
+Packages that were popular last year are often downloaded also this year (next Figure).
+This suggests that the download statistics capture genuine interest and not only drive by early downloads by authors and the editorial team.

 ![Downloads are highly correlated over time](downloads.png){ width=75% }

-As we have no baseline measures about the use of replication packages, download statistics will be more useful after a period of observation.
-The 2022 report will include an analysis of trends and patterns.